sushmakaluva/Fitness-Tracker/README.md

 # Fitness-Tracker

-Allows the user to track a workout.
-Various attributes of the workout can be stored.
-The workouts are saved in a Mongo database.
+Allows the user to add exercises to a previous workout plan, add new exercises to a new workout plan and view the combined weight of multiple exercises on the stats page.

 ## Description